BradleyA/docker-security-infrastructure/create-docker-TLS-scripts/README.md

     Common Name (e.g. server FQDN or YOUR name) []:two.cptx86.com Email Address []:

-    These certificate are valid for 1460 days.
+    ./create-site-private-public-tls.sh 39 [INFO]:	These certificate are valid for 1460 days.

     It would be prudent to document the date when to renew these certificates and set an operations or project management calendar entry about 15 days before renewal as a reminder to schedule new site certificates.